 - Senate Bill S.2300A, sponsored by Senator Brian Kavanagh, enacts the Voter Friendly Ballot Act that changes formatting requirements so ballots are more user friendly and easier to read.

-The legislation passed by the Senate Majority builds on the voting reform measures passed on January 14, 2019.
+The legislation passed by the Senate builds on the voting reform measures passed on January 14, 2019.